biolab/orange2/docs/widgets/rst/classify/classificationtree.rst

       Trained classifier (a subtype of Classifier)

-Signal :code:`Classification Tree` sends data only if the learning data (signal :code:`Classified Examples` is present.
+Signal :obj:`Classification Tree` sends data only if the learning data (signal :obj:`Classified Examples`) is present.

 Description
 -----------